 Many drugs, including amphetamines such as Adderall, ecstasy, or meth, also release dopamine in the brain.
 If we can get our dopamine fix from playing soccer or lifting weights, it suppresses the urge to use drugs to get that feeling.

 There is a downward spiral of depression and drug use.
 Many people start using drugs to manage their depression.
 While substances may temporarily numb the depression, users feel even lower in the long run.
-This creates the spiral towards addiction with stronger underlying depression.
+This creates a spiral toward addiction with stronger underlying depression.

 Getting in better shape, both mentally and physically, can fight both depression and addiction.
 When you combine exercise with mindfulness and healthy eating, your brain will pay you back in spades with optimal mental health and resilience.

 People who already struggle with depression find it hard to stay active, even when they know it’s good for them.
 For someone who is very depressed, it may be necessary to start with medication.
-The medication can get someone to the point where they can motivate to exercise.
+The medication can get someone to the point where they can be motivated to exercise.

 Join a group or team, find a local running club, or sign up for dance lessons.
 An added benefit of joining a group of some kind is the social connection.
 Connecting with others is an essential ingredient for getting through depression and addiction.